groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 <span id="v20-upgrade-FAQ-basics-mem-embedsignup"></span>
 ### New!
 Embedded new member sign-up to add to your own website

 We have provided HTML code to add to your website so visitors can subscribe to emails from your web pages.
 This code can be reached by clicking to display the code at the bottom of the **Membership**'s **Add New Member** page.

+<span id="v20upgrade-FAQ-mem-upload"></span>
+### Uploading a file defaults to changing membership as reflected in the import file

+A member's attribute values, role, and memberships to lists and sub-groups are set based on the values of these columns in the uploaded file.
+An empty cell will remove an attribute value or remove the member from a list or sub-group, and an empty cell in the "Role" column will remove the member from the account.

+Columns not included in the upload file are unaffected when the file is uploaded.

 <span id="v20-upgrade-FAQ-basics-mem-shareemails"></span>
 ### Shared email addresses between GroupVine20 users is no longer allowed